brown-ccv/react-volume-viewer/README.md

   /** The model to be displayed and it's related information */
   model: PropTypes.shape({
+    /**
-    /** The current color map applied to the model REQUIRED */
+     * The current color map applied to the model
+     * The colorMap must be present in the colorMaps array
+     * REQUIRED
+    */
     colorMap: COLOR_MAP.isRequired,

     /** Channel to load data from (R:1, G:2, B:3)*/